 - Die Hard did this for the action movie.
-Sure, there were smart thrillers beforehand — Die Hard itself could be seen as something of a remake of North Sea Hijack — but after it came out, there were far fewer action films that featured invincible, unstoppable heroes (Schwarzenegger, Stallone) whose plots depended entirely on Ass Pulling solutions out of thin air than there were before.
+Sure, there were smart thrillers with smart villains beforehand — Die Hard itself could be seen as something of a remake of North Sea Hijack — but after it came out, there were far fewer action films that featured invincible, unstoppable heroes (Schwarzenegger, Stallone) whose plots depended entirely on Ass Pulling solutions out of thin air than there were before.
 Plus, not many films rewrite the rules for the genre so heavily that an entire subgenre forms around them.

 - A decade later, The Matrix did the same thing, introducing mainstream Western audiences to Hong Kong-style gunplay, fight choreography living up to Asian action film standards of sophistication, and codifying the use of Bullet Time.

 - And just a few years after that, The Bourne Identity took action movies in the other direction, filling them with grit and stripping them down to basics in a seeming backlash against the over-the-top style of The Matrix.
 It also took cinematic Spy Fiction away from the flashy, over-the-top "Martini" style seen in the Pierce Brosnan Bond films and more in a "Stale Beer" direction, to the point where even later Bond films followed its lead.

 - Forbidden Planet was the film that revolutionized film and television science fiction.